Relts/BetterAnchors/README.md

 ## Planned Updates

 - **Version 1.1.0**

   > New Interface layout ready to support custom opacity of weakauras.
   > Version Checker.

 - **Version 1.2.0**

   > Opacity feature implemented for WeakAuras.

 - **Version 2.0.0**
-  > Support for Liquid and Northersky Anchors.
+  > Support for Liquid and Northern Sky Anchors.

 ## Features